daniel-rusu/pods4k/publishing/bom/README.md

 # Bill of Materials

-This library is composed of multiple modules where each module is published as a separate artifact.
+This library is composed of multiple modules where each module is published as a separate artifact on Maven Central.
 We also publish a single top-level artifact that automatically brings in all the artifacts of this library, so the simplest way to depend on the entire library is to add a single dependency to the top-level artifact as described in [dependency details](../../README.md#dependency).

 In addition to the above, we also publish a bill of materials, BOM, which references all the artifact versions in that